Manual flash vs TTL flash

 This is such a crucial point to understand about TTL flash, that I want to mention it again for emphasis.

-This is something that is difficult to comprehend at first, but is easily verifiable with your D-SLR.
-There, at home, you can photograph any subject in your immediate surroundings using a TTL capable flashgun.
-You can change your aperture from f4 to f5.6 to f8 … and your exposures should look the same.
+Using TTL flash, you can change your aperture from f/4 to f/5.6 to f/8 … and your flash exposures should look the same.
 Similarly if you changed your ISO, your TTL flash exposures should look the same.
 The reason for this is that your camera and flashgun’s TTL flash metering system takes care of the basic flash exposure … and can do this within a certain range of chosen apertures and ISO settings.
-Your flashgun will emit more or less light as required for correct exposure, dependent on your settings … but your exposures should appear similar.
+Your flashgun will emit more or less light as required for correct exposure, dependent on your settings … but your flash exposures should appear similar.

 In these differences, the individual strengths of using manual flash, or using TTL flash, can be seen.
 And this will most likely affect which of the two kinds of flash lighting we end up using.